-How to Capture VHS
+How to Convert VHS to Digital

 Bring your old movie collection and family videos stored on VHS cassettes back to life with Movavi Video Editor!
 This handy software lets you digitize your VHS tapes, even if you’ve never done it before.
 To learn, how to transfer VHS to a PC or Mac, just download the program and follow our simple instructions below.
 Note, that converting VHS to a digital format requires hardware as well as software: you’ll need a video capture device (a USB device, TV tuner, or frame grabber card), a VHS player, and an analog cable.

-Step 1: Download and Install Movavi Video Editor
+Download and Install Movavi Video Editor

-Step 2: Connect Your VHS Capture Device
+Connect Your VHS Capture Device

 Next, connect your VHS player to the video capture device.
 To do this, you’ll need an RCA cable.
 For better video quality, you can use an S-Video cable instead, but in this case you’ll still need an RCA cable to transmit the audio signal.